McGill-ECSE321-Winter2021/project-group-02/README.md

 # Meet the Team!

 ### Adel Ahram
 A second year computer engineering student who loves hardware just as much as software.
 If he's not busy trying his best to get out of bed at 8:30 to attend the lectures on Tuesdays and Thursdays, he's probably talking about pc parts and helping friends build a new computer.
+He also clearly had too much fun writing these teammate descriptions, so enjoy!

 ### Alexandra Gafencu
 Another second year computer engineering student with a fun and artistic side!
 Not only is she fluent in 5 languages, but she also learned to speak and read Korean all on her own.
 Alex is a fun person to be around and a great teammate!
+Just watch out when joking around with her though.
+If you make a joke that's too on point, you might want to reduce the volume on your speakers.

 ### Alix Routhier-Lalonde
 Yet another second year computer engineering student with a passion for learning on his own and developing his technical side.
 Alix is the tinkerer of the group, often found surrounded by Arduinos and raspberry PI's.
 When he's not getting on Adel's nerves, he's probably telling someone about how much switching to Linux can change their life.